prodypanda/lemonsqueezy-for-Visual-Code-extensions/wiki.md

-# LemonSqueezy License API

-A comprehensive guide to integrating with the LemonSqueezy License API for software license management.
+# Blueprint: VS Code Extension with Free/Premium Features using LemonSqueezy

+This is a comprehensive blueprint for creating VS Code extensions with a freemium model - offering both free and premium (paid) features.
+It integrates with LemonSqueezy's License API for payment processing and license management.

+## Purpose

+This blueprint helps developers:
+1. Create VS Code extensions with a freemium business model
+2. Integrate LemonSqueezy for payment processing and license management
+3. Implement secure offline usage capabilities
+4. Handle license activation, validation, and deactivation

 ## Table of Contents